Emotional Intelligence

 What is Emotional Intelligence?

-Emotional intelligence refers to the ability to understand and recognize our own feelings while understanding the feelings of others.
+The concept of emotional intelligence is to understand and recognize our own emotions, while understanding the feelings of others.
 It consists of four key elements:

 The Importance of Emotional Intelligence